terminus-brut/jc/README.md

 # classpathless-compiler

-Classpathless compiler is a tool intended to be used to recompile java sources from decompiled classes.
-This tool works differently from the traditional java compiler in that it doesn't use a provided classpath but instead pulls dependencies using an API.
+Classpathless compiler is a tool used for compiling java sources with customizable class providers.
+This tool works differently from the traditional java compiler in that it doesn't use provided classpath but instead pulls dependencies using an API.

 ## CLI tool